CMoonBack/Computational-geometry/README.md

 - **intersection_circle_circle**: Calculates the intersection points of two circles.

+#### Sphere correlation

+- **angle**: Give the latitude and longitude of the earth and calculate the central angle of the circle.

+- **line_dist**: Knowing the latitude and longitude, calculate the straight-line distance between two points on the earth.

+- **sphere_dist**: Knowing the latitude and longitude, calculate the spherical distance between two points on the earth.

 ## Usages

 For how to use,see the [core](https://github.com/CMoonBack/Computational-geometry/tree/main/src/lib) in the repository.